soheeparklee/soheeparklee.github.io/_posts/2025-6-30-db-interview4.md

 > attirbute depends on only part of a composite key <br>
 > 🔴 problem, creates repetition and data redundancy

+- only apply when the primary key is made up of multiple columns,
+- and an attribute depends on only part of that key

 ```
 | StudentID |  courseID   | StudentName   | courseName  |
 |-----------|-------------|---------------|-------------|